-Name and Surname:
+- 1. Name and Surname:

-Student number:
+- 2. Student number:

-Cell number:
+- 3. Cell number:

-4. .
-Email address:
+- 4. Email address:

-5. .
-Would you like to remain anonymous?
+- 5. Would you like to remain anonymous?
 Yes/No

-anor to th laimer: while the Electoral Commission will attempt to maintain your nymity, the Electoral Commission retains the right to distribute your details e relevant stakeholders, if in the opinion of the Commission, it is necessary the interest of procedural fairness for your identity to be known to the other ies.
+Disclaimer: while the Electoral Commission will attempt to maintain your anonymity, the Electoral Commission retains the right to distribute your details to the relevant stakeholders, if in the opinion of the Commission, it is necessary or in the interest of procedural fairness for your identity to be known to the other parties.

-6. Provide the nature of your complaint.

-7. 7.
-Provide the background to your complaint including the steps you have taken for the matter to be resolved by the relevant authority.

-8. Provide the reason/s why your complaint should be investigated by the Director of Compliance and Oversight.
+- 6. Provide the nature of your complaint. - 7.
+Provide the background to your complaint including the steps you have taken for the matter to be resolved by the relevant authority. - 8.
+Provide the reason/s why your complaint should be investigated by the Director of Compliance and Oversight. - 9.

-9. .
 Any further evidence to support your complaint may be added below (or attached in the email submission).

-Decl aration:

-lare that the information provided by me on the above form is true and correct to est of my knowledge and belief.

-uie D est of my knowledge and belief.

-Signa ature: Date: